shanku01/100-Days-of-React/README.md

 #Composition and Inheritance
 Props and composition give you all the flexibility you need to customize a component’s look and behavior in an explicit and safe way.
 Remember that components may accept arbitrary props, including primitive values, React elements, or functions.

+#Creating React App
+1. Divide page in component and sub component.
+2. Create static components.
+3. Use minimal but complete state.
+4. Keep data flow bottom up ot top down.

+So, This is all about basic React.
+I am gonna learn learn advance from tomorrow.